Mission & History

 Community action agencies are unique because they are able to change the programs they offer as the needs of their community arise.
 Our tripartite board structure promotes the participation of the entire community in assessing local needs and attacking the causes and conditions of poverty.
 Our board is made up of 1/3 Elected public officials or their representatives 1/3 Private sector representatives and 1/3 Low-income representatives.

-Our funding comes from Federal and state grants, local governments, community foundations and private contributors.
-Our list of past and present services includes community centers (now known as Senior Centers), Rural Transportation Systems in all four counties (AppalCART), Head Start Centers, Craft Centers (Blue Ridge Hearthside Crafts Cooperative), Summer Youth Programs (Neighborhood Youth Corps), Adult Day and Health Care Center of Yancey County
+Our funding comes from Federal and State grants, community foundations and private contributors.
+Our list of past and present services includes community centers (now known as Senior Centers), Rural Transportation Systems in all four counties (AppalCART), Head Start Centers, Craft Centers (Blue Ridge Hearthside Crafts Cooperative), Summer Youth Programs (Neighborhood Youth Corps), and the Adult Day and Health Care Center of Yancey County

 WAMY has programs and offices in each of the four counties with the central office and coordination in Boone.
-The success of WAMY for over four decades, the many community partnerships, and clients’ personal successes have enabled WAMY to remain at the forefront of the fight against poverty.
-Community Action programs in its four county region provide a variety of services, awareness, solutions, and empowerment to address needs.
+The success of WAMY for over five decades, the many community partnerships, and clients’ personal successes have enabled WAMY to remain at the forefront of the fight against poverty.
+WAMY's programs in the four county region provide a variety of services, resources and tools to help families become self-sufficient.